sciffany/rent-bills/README.md

 Users are able to view their own profile through link at navigation bar above.

 ## Non-functional features

-1. SQL queries mostly optimised
+ 1. SQL queries mostly optimised.
  2. Authorisation (only owners and keepers are able to view location information)

 ## Future Development

  1. Further optimisation of SQL queries.
  2. RSpec tests to be written.